Yesterday morning, as I was preparing to leave for work, I listened to VOA Hausa’s health program Lahiya Uwar Jiki.

 Babu mai fushi dake

-I remember a couple of years ago when I got a phone call from a BBC Hausa staff who wanted to have a chat with me on Middle Eastern Respiratory Syndrome (MERS).
+A couple of years ago when I got a phone call from a BBC Hausa staff who wanted to have a chat with me on Middle Eastern Respiratory Syndrome (MERS).
 There was an outbreak of MERS and Nigerian pilgrims were preparing to travel for the Hajj.
 I was at work at the teaching hospital in Zaria, so I asked him to call back later in the day for the interview.
 The task was daunting.
 In the meantime, I prepared.
 I quickly updated my knowledge on MERS, focusing on the most likely questions: nature of the disease, route of transmission, clinical manifestation, prognosis, prevention and control.
 I translated the answers to ready-made sound bites in Hausa.
 When the call came in from London, I was sitting at my dining table with my notes.
 The interview ran so quickly.
 No unanticipated questions were asked, and the notes were not consulted.
 Without the time to prepare and translate the answers into Hausa, it would have been less smooth, probably even awkward.
 We learnt medicine in English and still think it in English.
 Later when the program was aired, it sounded almost surreal to hear myself talking epidemiology and medicine in unadulterated Hausa.
 The same segment that day also aired an interview conducted with my friend and brother Dr. Mukhtar Ahmad.
 I could feel the medical jargon trying to bubble up to the surface.
 I nearly laughed.

-I remember when we were in the medical school and used to playfully ‘move stuff’ in Hausa, describing human anatomy in the vernacular.
+I fondly remember when we were in the medical school and used to playfully ‘move stuff’ in Hausa, describing human anatomy in the vernacular.
 It was often hilarious.
 Consider this: da jijiyar sciatic ta sauko daga kashin baya, tabi ta karkashin tsokar naman nan da ake cema piriformis, sai ta futo daga kugu, ta gangaro ta bayan cinya; tana kaiwa dai-dai kwari nan na bayan gwiwa da ake cema popliteal fossa, sai ta bada tagwayen rassa – tibial da commom peroneal … Imagine!
 We needed such diversions to cool off.

 What is your experience trying to explain science and technology in your native tongue or a local language?